-- Ensure existing UST systems are properly cleaned and free of water before switching to biofuel storage.
-Biofuels can act as a "cleaning agent" in an UST removing sludge or rust plugs that may have previously prevented a tank from leaking. - Ensure all tank top fillings are tight and will prevent ingress of water into the UST.
+- States should include its equipment compatibility evaluation methodology in their A/B operator training curriculum. - Owners and operators should ensure existing UST systems are properly cleaned and free of water before switching to biofuel storage.
+Biofuels can act as a "cleaning agent" in an UST removing sludge or rust plugs that may have previously prevented a tank from leaking. - Owners and operators should ensure all tank top fittings are tight and will prevent ingress of water into the UST.
 This includes fill risers and spill buckets, ATG monitoring ports, vapor recovery risers, vent line risers including ball float ports, and bungs on other unused tank openings.
-Refer to the Steel Tank Institute (STI) publication "Keeping Water Out of Your Storage System". - Maintain compatibility records for the life of the equipment or component for all new or replaced equipment and for UST systems storing biofuel blends. - Avoid components made from zinc, brass, lead, aluminum, or other soft metals.
+Refer to the Steel Tank Institute (STI) publication "Keeping Water Out of Your Storage System". - Avoid using UST components made from zinc, brass, lead, aluminum, or other soft metals.